-How to Help Your Dog with Social Anxiety and Fear of Strangers
+How to Help a Dog with Anxiety and Fear of Strangers

 Pet anxiety is a topic of special concern to me.
 So much so that I launched Pet Anxiety Awareness Week (PAAW) back in 2017 and continue to commemorate it today as Pet Anxiety Awareness Month in honor of my beloved dog, Buck, who suffered from fear, anxiety, and stress (FAS).

-Does he bark, lunge, or cower behind you when you come across others?
-These and a variety of other reactions can be signs of social anxiety.
+Does your dog bark, lunge, or cower behind you when they meet humans or other dogs?
+These and a variety of other reactions can be signs of dog anxiety.

-In order to help your pup feel better and have an easier time around others, and in order for you to enjoy walks and outings with less anxiety too, here are some ways to identify what’s going on and then take the necessary steps toward a calmer, more peaceful time in and out of the house.
+In order to help your pup feel better and have an easier time around others, and in order for you to enjoy walks and outings with less anxiety too, here are some ways to identify anxiety in dogs and then take the necessary steps toward a calmer, more peaceful time in and out of the house.

 How to Know if Your Dog Has Anxiety